-Attendance at The Priory City of Lincoln Academy
+Attendance at The Priory Pembroke Academy

-Designated senior leader with overall responsibility Name Claire Bramwell-Smith for attendance Contact details 01522 882800 cbramwell@prioryacademies.co.uk Name Troy Willcocks Attendance Officer Contact details Twillcocks@prioryacademies.co.uk Name Grace Gallafent Who to contact to discuss attendance support Role Senior Head of Year Contact details ggallafent@prioryacademies.co.uk Start of academy day 8.30am End of academy day 3.00pm Pogistor closing time AM Register 9.00am A pupil who arrives after the register has closed, will be marked as 'U'.
-Register closing time PM Register 1.10pm A pupil who arrives after the register has closed, will be marked as 'U'.
-In order to request a leave of absence a parent must... submit to M eave of absence form' (Appendix A) and rs C Bramwell at uiries@priorycity.co.uk In the event that your child is going to be absent, parents are expected to Contact the academy by phone before 8:30am.
-Please ring 01522 882800, select the option for reporting a student absence and leave a brief message.
-First day calling In the event that your child is absent from the academy, and the reason for their absence has not been communicated, you will receive contact from the academy on the first day of the child's absence.
+Designated senior leader Name Nick Bibby with overall responsibility for attendance Contact details 07788312395 Name Elaine Jenkinson Who to contact to discuss attendance support Role Attendance Officer Contact details 01522 751040 Start of academy day 8.35am End of academy day 3.05pm Register closing time AM Register 9.00am A pupil who arrives after the register has closed, will be marked as 'U'.
+PM Register 1.05pm A pupil who arrives after the register has closed, will be marked as 'U'.
+In order to request a leave of absence a parent must... submit to Ni pembroke@ Parents can eave of absence form' (Appendix A) and ick Bibby at: prioryacademies.co.uk alternatively rokeadmin@prioryacademies.co.uk to psence.
+In the event that your child the academy on 01522 751040 and follow is going to be absent, p report a pupil absence.
+This must be done parents are expected to very day of the absence.
+First day calling In the event that your child is absent from the academy, and the reason for their absence has not been communicated, you will receive contact from the academy on the first day, of the child's absence.
 Contact will be made on each subsequent day of absence if a reason for absence has not been provided.
-This is by an In Touch text message before 10.00am daily.
+This will either be done via a text message, or a phone call from the Pastoral Team.
+This will occur before 10.30am.
+Unexplained absences If your child has been absent and the academy has been unable to obtain a reason for their absence, then